Work

 ARCA-VERDE is pleased to introduce the Beckwith NetZero Project.
-The clients requested a home designed for their family, attuned to the surroundings, in a manner that allows the structure to generate enough energy to meet the demand.
+The clients requested a home designed for their family, attuned to the surroundings, that generates enough energy to meet demand.
 The clients intend to live in the home with their young family in a compact and energy-efficient manner.
-However, the interior should be carefully designed to provide flexibility as much as possible.
+However, the interior should be carefully designed to provide as much flexibility as possible.

 Site

 The project site is situated along the ski-doo trail known as The Beast in the Beckwith area.
 The clearing through the trees influenced the project concept and site planning.
-The house is located mid-site to ensure maximum solar exposure and provide distance from the existing and mature trees along the road.
+The house is located mid-site to ensure maximum solar exposure and to provide distance from the existing, mature trees along the road.

 Appearance